 An isolation valve and non-return valve must be installed on the cold water line to the water heater.
-A trio valve and expansion control valve is supplied in the pipe kit supplied with the water heater.
-An acceptable arrangement is shown in the diagram and on page 53 for multiple installations.
-Refer also to "Hot Water Delivery" on page 25 and to "Mains Water Supply" on page 24.
+An acceptable arrangement is shown in the diagram and on page 55 for multiple installations.
+Refer also to "Hot Water Delivery" on page 28 and to "Mains Water Supply" on page 26.